 20 Mar 5 Strange Differences between Spanish and English

 Simply put, Spanish is a great language.
-It can be used to communicate with hundreds of millions of people around the world, both as a first and second language.
-In fact, research has shown that over 20 million people are studying Spanish as a second language, making it one of the most widely studied second languages.
+Hundreds of millions of people around the world use it to communicate, both as a first and second language.
+In fact, research has shown that over 22 million people are studying Spanish as a second language, making it one of the most widely studied second languages.
 Estimations show that, in three generations, as much as 10% of the world will speak Spanish at some level.

 If you choose to learn Spanish as an English speaker, you will quickly notice the stark differences between the two languages.
 While there are many overlaps, Spanish is a language with a different history and overall structure.
 This makes it difficult to learn at first, but these strange rules and exceptions and way of speaking/writing makes the language unique.
 Throughout my time living and studying abroad, I´ve noticed a few pronounced differences between the two languages.
 With that said, here are 5 strange differences between Spanish and English.

-5) A question and a statement can be written the same way
+5) In Spanish, you can write a question and a statement the same way

 In English, a sentence can be a question depending on the position of the verb. ¨John is walking to the store¨ is not a question because the subject (John) comes before the verb.
 Likewise, ¨Is John walking to the store?¨ is a question because the verb comes first.
 But in Spanish, the text ¨John is walking to the store¨ written without any punctuation could be a statement or a question.
 When reading or studying Spanish, you may have seen the upside down question mark that looks like this: ¿.
-This is known as an inverted question mark and it is placed before the beginning of a question so the reader knows the tone and direction of the sentence to come.
+This is known as an inverted question mark.
+The question mark appears before the beginning of a question so the reader knows the tone and direction of the sentence to come.
 The examples below will help to illustrate this point.

 Any English speaker who has seen Spanish written has probably taken note of the letters with the strange markings above them.
 For the vowels, an accent indicates syllable stress and emphasis.
 These include á, é, í, ó, and ú.
 This helps the reader/speaker know where to put stress in a word.
 To better understand this, let´s look at a word like ¨forget¨.
 When this word is said aloud in English, the stress falls on the ¨e¨, which is the second vowel in the word.
 In Spanish, we could express this by writing ¨forgét¨ because that is the letter with stress.
-Accented vowels are used a lot with verbs and their different tenses.
+Verbs and their different tenses use many accented vowels.

 The most common example of the ñ being used is in the word piñata.
 The ñ is most similar to the ¨ny¨ or ¨nu¨ sound in an English word; the same sound exists in words like ¨canyon¨ and ¨tenure¨.